Eating a diet of different groups of foods is the best way for you to stay healthy, and help your baby grow and develop.

 - cheeses, such as cheddar and parmesan, feta, ricotta, mascarpone, cream cheese, cottage cheese and cheese spreads

-You can eat runny eggs as long as they have the British Lion mark on them.
+You can eat runny eggs as long as they have the British Lion or Laid in Britain (LIB) mark on them.
 Any other eggs need to be cooked completely.

 Foods made with eggs carrying this mark are also safe to eat.
 This includes: